C2SM/icon-vis/README.md

 	vim $HOME/.local/share/jupyter/kernels/psyplot-kernel/launcher

-and add the following lines after the first line (make sure the CONDA_PREFIX points to where YOUR mambaforge environment is located):
+and add the following lines after the first line (make sure the CONDA_PREFIX points to where YOUR mamba environment is located):

 	export CONDA_PREFIX=$PROJECT/envs/psyplot